Universal Translation Services

 Imported Language

-Unlike many African countries, which were linguistically heavily influenced by colonial rule (you can read more about African languages by clicking the link below), Ethiopia was never colonized.
+Unlike many African countries that colonial rule heavily influenced linguistically, Ethiopia never experienced colonization.
 Despite this, some foreign languages are still used in the country.

 primary language in ethiopia